anonymous-kdd2025/Lotformer/README.md

 ![Model architecture](./architecture.png)

 ## Guidelines for using LT-Transformer
 Below shows how to employ LT-Transformer on a simulation dataset.
-The real-world dataset is not shown confidentiality reasons.
+The real-world dataset is not shown due to confidentiality reasons.

 ### Download model & dataset
 LT-Transformer could downloaded via